-2.1 Need for Adoption of CA and Mechanism for Accelerating Adoption

-Due to intensive cropping, the quality of soil is on the decline.
-Current nutrient management practices result in inefficient use of nutrients applied through chemical fertilizers, resulting in increasing environmental problems, decline in the quality of groundwater due to either rising of salts in soil caused by water logging or to either leaching of salts into the soil, increasing emissions of GHGs, etc. Current cropping systems (rice-wheat) in IGP are also being carried out, resulting in the exploitation of groundwater resources, reinforcing current agricultural practices and policies which are contributing to the fast degradation of the resource base and the unsustainability of production systems.
+2.1 Need for adoption of CA and mechanism for accelerating adoption fertilizers, resulting in increasing environmental problems, decline in the quality of groundwater due to either rising of salts in soil due to water logging or due to either leaching of salts into the soil, increasing emissions of GHGs etc. Current Cropping systems (R-W) in IGP are also carrying out exploitation of groundwater resources, reinforcing that current agricultural practices and policies are contributing to fast degradation of resource base and unsustainability of production system.
 Hence, the important question is how to stop this degradation and make agriculture more sustainable.
-This can be done by adopting CA which will differ from soil type, to rainfall, climate and socio-economic situations.
+This can be met by adopting CA which will differ from soil type, to rainfall, climate and socio economic situations.
 Hence, technologies have to be evolved keeping in mind the rural situation in a participating mode.